How To Keep Cilantro Fresh In The Fridge

 Herb keeper containers are designed to extend the freshness of herbs, including cilantro, by creating an ideal storage environment.
 These containers typically feature a water reservoir at the bottom, which helps maintain the necessary humidity levels to keep herbs from wilting.
 The herbs are placed upright in the container, with their stems submerged in water, while the leaves remain above the waterline.
 This setup mimics the way herbs would naturally absorb water, keeping them hydrated and fresh.

 The container is then sealed with a lid that allows for some air circulation, preventing the herbs from becoming overly moist, which can lead to mold growth.
-This combination of hydration and controlled air circulation creates the perfect conditions for preserving cilantro and other herbs for an extended period.
+Used this way, an herb keeper can keep cilantro fresh and vibrant for up to two weeks.

 Using Herb Keeper Containers for Cilantro